-You will be asked to complete a consultee declaration form.
-You will also be asked to complete some questionnaires to give us information about their autism spectrum diagnosis, health, living arrangements, level of support needed, access to support, employment, social relationships and lifestyle choices.
+You will be asked to complete an assent form on behalf of the adult who is not able to consent for themselves.
+You will also be asked to complete some questionnaires to give us information about their autism spectrum diagnosis, health, living arrangements, level of support needed, access to support employment, social relationships and lifestyle choices.
 We would like you to complete as much of the questionnaires as possible - but you can leave questions blank if necessary.

 We would like your permission to get copies of medical or clinical reports about their diagnosis from the team who made the autism diagnosis.
-If you do not want to do this, you can still take part in the cohort project - to tell us this, leave box number 5 on the consultee declaration form blank.
+If you do not want to do this, you can still take part in the cohort project - to tell us this, leave box number 5 on the assent form blank.
 When we get reports, we will only look at information that is relevant to this autism study and not about anything else.
 All information we get will be kept securely in a locked cabinet separately from the anonymised research data - we will not give any identifying information on these reports to anyone.